 |Those who prefer a firmer mattress that doesn’t let them sink in particularly far||Fans of softer mattresses that allow them to sink in a good amount|

 |Fans of mattresses with a balanced foam feel that make it easier to move around and reposition at night||Those who prefer the slow-moving feel of memory foam that conforms to their body|

 |Back sleepers and stomach sleepers who are in need of a more supportive mattress||Side sleepers who are in need of pressure relief on their shoulders and hips|

 Those who want to see how the Lull and Nectar mattresses really look next to one another should watch our full video review; our reviewer, Marten, will discuss their construction, his experience, and who should choose one over the other.

-The Lull and Nectar mattresses are quite similar, so let’s take a closer look at what those major similarities are:
+The Lull and Nectar mattresses are quite similar, but they have a few distinct differences.
+Let’s look at both:

 As we just mentioned, two of the main differences between the Lull mattress and Nectar mattress has to do with their firmness and feel.
 Let’s go into greater detail regarding their firmness and feel and how it feels to lie on the Lull and Nectar mattresses.

 How Firm Are the Lull and Nectar Mattresses?